 - Google wants you to use meta tags in order to add useful descriptions to your pages

 - Google wants you to use header and title tags in order to organize and structure your pages

 - Google wants you to use long-tail keywords

 One of the best ways to ensure that your site is optimized for Google is to use WordPress.
 WordPress is a free website building tool or ‘CRM’ that is used by the vast majority of the biggest websites on the net.

 It is incredibly powerful, has huge community support and has been proven to be successful by countless other websites that have used it highly effectively.
-Grab your own hosting here and drop me an email [As a bonus, I’ll give you a 30-minute one-on-one coaching session and set up a Premium theme on your new blog]
+Grab your own hosting here and drop me an email to let me know.

 If you want to encourage a little more exposure from search, then you should look for the things that people are searching for and then you should subtly lace your search terms into the content.

 These are called ‘keywords’ and you can find out what keywords are in the most demand by using a ‘keyword research tool’.
 A great free on is Neil Patel’s Ubersuggest.]

 The key here is to look for things that are popular but that aren’t so highly sought after that there’s too much competition.
 Find a popular search term that doesn’t have many useful links yet and then create something using that term a few times throughout the text (especially in the H1 and Title tags) along with permutations and synonyms of that phrase.